iterative/dvc.org/static/docs/user-guide/dvcignore.md

 		modified:           dir2/data2
 ```

-Note, that both data files are displayed as modified Create `.dvcignore` file
+Note that both data files are displayed as modified.
+Create a `.dvcignore` file
 and insert pattern matching one of the files:

 ```dvc